General Questions About Text Messaging & SMS Marketing

 Standard messages are sent out through the Internet using SMTP Email to Text technology and are NOT SUPPORTED BY THE CARRIERS.
 Deliverability rates are for the most part consistent, but can be unpredictable since messages can be trapped in SPAM filters.
 We provide this method as a legacy service for those customers who need to reach smaller carriers.
 As the carriers do not support this delivery method, we cannot offer support for Standard messages.
 Standard messages are limited to 130 characters per text in both the US & Canada.

 Club Texting supports the United States and Canada.
-Our Short Code in the United States is 25827 (CLUBS).
-Our Canadian Short Code is 212121.
+We have various short codes in each country.
 An account can only be set to deliver messages to one country.
 If you need to send messages to both the US and Canada, please create two accounts.
 See US pricing here and Canadian pricing here.

 There are three ways for a consumer to opt-in to to your account.
 If you rent a Keyword, they can text that Keyword to our short code to join your list.
-All a customer has to do is text your Keyword to the Short Code 25827 (CLUBS) (212121 in Canada).
-For example, if your keyword were XYZ, all your customer needs to do is send XYZ to 25827 (212121 in Canada).
+All a customer has to do is text your Keyword to your assigned Short Code.
+For example, if your keyword were XYZ, all your customer needs to do is send XYZ to your short code.
 To Opt-Out your customer can reply to any message you send with the word STOP.
 We also offer web signup widgets that you can add to your website or Facebook Page.
 Finally, if you already have a list of opted-in phone numbers, you may upload that list.

 Promoting your text messaging and mobile marketing campaigns requires little or no investment on your part.
 Your campaign message to consumers is simple and can be added to the promotions you are already running!
 Simply add the text, 'Join XYZ's Text List To Find Out About Upcoming Events.
-Send the Word XYZ to 25827 (CLUBS) Now!'
+Send the Word XYZ to (your short code) Now!'

 Here are a couple popular examples of ways you can promote and build your Club Texting list: